ringcentral/engage-digital-api-docs/docs/sdks/source-sdk/options.md

 Adds the ability to send/receive `typing` events (`typing.start`/`typing.stop`). **Can only be used if the [`view.messaging`](#viewmessaging) options is enabled**.

+## messaging.queuing_update

+Adds the ability to receive `messaging.queuing_update` requests (only available if using the Task mode in Engage Digital).

 ## messages.attachments

 Enable the message composition with attachments in Engage Digital.